Skip to Content

 • Unsafe Lane Changes: Drivers may fail to check their blind spots when changing lanes, resulting in a collision with a bicyclist.
 This often happens when a motorist is not aware of a nearby cyclist or does not give enough space when passing.

 • Poor Road Conditions: Potholes, debris, and uneven road surfaces can pose significant hazards to bicyclists.
-While these conditions are often beyond a cyclist’s control, a government entity responsible for maintaining the road may be held liable if they failed to address known hazards.
+While these conditions are often beyond a cyclist’s control, a government entity responsible for maintaining the road may be held liable if it failed to address known hazards.

 • Drunk or Impaired Driving: Drivers under the influence of alcohol or drugs pose a serious risk to everyone on the road, including bicyclists.
 Impaired drivers may have slower reaction times, impaired judgment, and reduced coordination, all of which increase the likelihood of an accident.